SWEFuture20/Portfolio/README.md

 # Portfolio

 In this app, I will be displaying my Full Stack Developer projects that I worked on in 2020-21.
-You will need to create a login to use this app.
-Once you're logged in, you will see the following gifs/pictures of previous apps, videos of explained code, (Linkedin, Email, Resume) links to my contact information.
+Once you reach the page, you will see the following videos of explained code, (Linkedin, Email, Resume) links to my contact information.

 # Technologies
 Here are the technologies sed in this app:

-    (*Handlebars)
+Handlebars)

-    (*CSS)
+CSS

-    (*Node)
+Node

-    (*Jquery)
+JQuery

-    (*MySQL)
+MySQL

     (*Dependencies: Express, Node, Passport)